 Skills and techniques can be learned on the job and there are special training days available so please do not feel you are not competent to become a volunteer.

 The Garden History Group

-We always seek to increase membership so to find out more about our activities please contact the Garden Group co-ordinator, Judith Christie, by phone on 01954 230536 or by e-mail at firstname.lastname@example.org.
-You will be assured of the warmest of welcomes from our group.
+To find out more about these activities please contact the Garden Group co-ordinator, Judith Christie, by phone 01954 230536 or by email firstname.lastname@example.org You will be assured of a warm welcome.